 From April 2017, the IR35 reforms meant that for any contractors working within the public sector, the responsibility for determining IR35 status shifts to the end client.
 Where the contractor was caught inside IR35, the fee payer would be responsible for deducting employers’ National Insurance contributions and would effectively be acting as an employee for the purposes of tax.
 But without the benefits that this usually entails, including holiday pay and sick pay.

 Similarly, from April 2021, the responsibility for determining IR35 status will shift from the contractor to the end client.
 The only exception to this rule is for small companies.
 This proposed change has left a great deal of uncertainty within the industry, with contractors left guessing what the future holds for their working practices.
-You can read more about these changes and what they could mean for your limited company here.
+Learn more about the reforms and what they could mean for your limited company.

 Download your IR35 guide